Towards Lightweight Super-Resolution with Dual Regression Learning: Related Work

-Recently, Ledig~\etal\cite{ledig2017photo} propose a deep residual network SRResNet for supper-resolution.
+Recently, Ledig~\etal\cite{ledig2017photo} propose a deep residual network SRResNet for super-resolution.
 Lim~\etal\cite{lim2017enhanced} remove unnecessary modules in the residual network~\cite{he2016deep} and design a very wide network EDSR.
 Haris~\etal\cite{DBPN2018} propose a back-projection network (DBPN) to iteratively produce LR and HR images.
 Zhang~\etal\cite{zhang2018image} propose a channel attention mechanism to build a deep model called RCAN to further improve the SR performance.
 Mei~\etal\cite{mei2020image} propose a Cross-Scale Non-Local attention module for more accurate image SR. Niu~\etal\cite{niu2020single} propose a holistic attention network (HAN) to model the interdependencies among layers, channels, and spatial positions.
-Liang~\etal \cite{liang2021swinir} develop a transformer model to improve the performance of image restoration.
-However, the training process of these methods still has a very large space of the possible SR mappings, making it hard to learn a good solution in practice.
+Liang~\etal \cite{liang2021swinir} develop a transformer model to improve the performance of image restoration. {Chen~\etal \cite{chen2023dual} further propose a dual aggregation transformer to effectively aggregate features across spatial and channel dimensions.
+Moreover, Zhang~\etal~\cite{zhang2022pixel} focus on blind deblurring and develop a pixel screening based intermediate correction method.} However, the training process of these methods still has a very large space of the possible SR mappings, making it hard to learn a good solution in practice.